|

 7. What is asset protection?

-It is a transfer of the ownership of your assets (investments, property, savings, etc) from an individual to a legal entity, an offshore company in this case.
+It is a transfer of the ownership of your assets (investments, property, savings, etc) from an individual to a legal entity, an offshore company, and offshore trust or an offshore foundation.
 That way you are no longer the owner of your assets and it is much more difficult to be successful in suing you.
-But you are still in full control of that company. |
+But you are still in full control of that company or entity.

 Back to top